ssrando/ssrando/hints/distributions/README.md

 # SSR Hint Distributions

-Hint distributions define everything about gossip stone hints are placed by the randomizer.
+Hint distributions define everything about how gossip stone hints are placed by the randomizer.
 Distributions have the ability to fine tune exactly how hints are placed in the world, by banning specific stones, adding and removing items and locations from their respecitve pools, and more.

 ## Existing Distributions